GatoGraphQL/ExtensionStarter/docs/Multi-Monorepo_Architecture.md

 Lando is already set-up and configured, making 2 webservers available:

-1. A webserver to develop the extensions, using PHP 8.1
+1. A webserver to develop the extensions<!-- , using PHP 8.1 -->
-2. A webserver to test the generated extension plugins, using PHP 7.4
+2. A webserver to test the generated extension plugins<!-- , using PHP 7.4 -->

 ### The source code is mapped to Lando's DEV webserver

-The Lando webserver for DEV (on PHP 8.1) overrides the code deployed within the container, mapping the source code from the repo instead.
+The Lando webserver for DEV<!--  (on PHP 8.1) --> overrides the code deployed within the container, mapping the source code from the repo instead.

 As such, changes to the source code will be immediately reflected in the webserver.